 Waste: Green Banana Paper is striving toward a closed loop manufacturing process.
 The waste from the banana trees is put into a compost pile until it decomposes enough to fertilize our small fruit farm.
-Off-cuts and paper scraps are recycled and transformed back into the original fibres with almost zero waste.
+Off-cuts and paper scraps are recycled and transformed back into the original fibers with almost zero waste.

 Small trash items from our factory such as tape, old brushes, empty glue bottles, etc. are brought to the municipal dump operated by our State government each Friday.
 We make a point to emphasize environmental awareness and stewardship by keeping a clean factory and discussing the impact of plastics and others.

 Energy: We use the sun and wind to dry fibers and papers, fallen coconuts to fuel the fire in the boiling process, and the laws of physics as much as possible.
 We have three small electric motors powering our extractor and beaters which consume minimal energy from our State's power grid which is powered by a combination of 30% solar and 70% diesel generators.

 Chemicals: In papermaking, it is essential to boil the fibers in an alkaline solution with a pH of 10-11 in order to de-lignify the cellulose and create strong, long-lasting, archival quality papers.
 This requires the use of NaCo2 also known as Soda Ash, which we import from Amazon.
 We built a special grey-water system to ensure that the leftover water from this process is neutralized before re-entering the ground.
 To do this, we pour 1L of vinegar each month into the holding tank - which brings the pH back down to 7-8.
 Our factory is also built over sandy/coral ground which is naturally pH 10-11 and not used for growing food.